-- It is recommended that, within the context of an overall strategy for this type of conserving, enhancing 4.6.5 and, where relevant, restoring key characteristics, as described in the relevant Character Area descriptions, the following design and development principles should apply: - Ensure that any new development responds to the existing scale and grain of the urban form. - Maintain and, where possible, enhance access and visual linkages between the Inter-War/Post-War Suburbs and adjacent Character Types and Areas. - Consider additional/new planting within streetscapes to form a green setting to new development.
+- 4.6.5 It is recommended that, within the context of an overall strategy for this type of conserving, enhancing and, where relevant, restoring key characteristics, as described in the relevant Character Area descriptions, the following design and development principles should apply: - Ensure that any new development responds to the existing scale and grain of the urban form. - Maintain and, where possible, enhance access and visual linkages between the Inter-War/Post-War Suburbs and adjacent Character Types and Areas. - Consider additional/new planting within streetscapes to form a green setting to new development.

-- Maintain a high density in the built form. - Conserve the pattern of key views, specifically: Short distance views to adjacent residential areas. - Any new development should follow the scale and grain of the urban structure set by the historical plots. - New proposals should address less positive aspects of character within this townscape type through • appropriate enhancement strategies. - New proposals within this townscape type should address the threats to townscape character identified in the relevant Character Area descriptions through enhancement strategies, specifically: - Seek ways to maintain and enhance existing built fabric; - Encourage planting of native trees and shrubs within front gardens; Seek ways to encourage maintenance of front gardens, rather than replacement with parking spaces/ front drives: - Conserve mature trees within incidental greenspaces and playing fields and consider replacement of older trees where applicable; - Seek ways to integrate street clutter to form a coherent streetscape; - Seek ways to manage on-street parking, which detracts from streetscape consistency; - Seek ways to soften streetscapes with new planting. - Infill developments should respect and enhance the local character of streetscapes and existing design of landscapes/gardens in the grounds surrounding buildings.
+- Maintain a high density in the built form. - Conserve the pattern of key views, specifically: - Short distance views to adjacent residential areas. - Any new development should follow the scale and grain of the urban structure set by the historical plots. - New proposals should address less positive aspects of character within this townscape type through appropriate enhancement strategies. - New proposals within this townscape type should address the threats to townscape character identified in the relevant Character Area descriptions through enhancement strategies, specifically: - Seek ways to maintain and enhance existing built fabric; - Encourage planting of native trees and shrubs within front gardens; - Seek ways to encourage maintenance of front gardens, rather than replacement with parking spaces/ front drives; - Conserve mature trees within incidental greenspaces and playing fields and consider replacement of older trees where applicable; - Seek ways to integrate street clutter to form a coherent streetscape; - Seek ways to manage on-street parking, which detracts from streetscape consistency; - Seek ways to soften streetscapes with new planting. - Infill developments should respect and enhance the local character of streetscapes and existing historic buildings, incorporate appropriate forms, materials and details, and give emphasis to the design of landscapes/gardens in the grounds surrounding buildings.